 hanging the status of dreams from hallucinated perceptions to rebuses is a far-reaching decision.
 How can we account for it?
 Well, we should take it in formal, methodological terms rather than in ontological ones.
 It seems to me, that this move brings to light a fundamental Freudian bias, namely that interpretation in general and psychoanalytic interpretation in particular can only be the interpretation of texts, can only be achieved through modes of reading, rather than modes of looking.

-In ‘A Picture of the Treasury’, the rebus takes us from a way of looking at a picture in order to make sense of it, to a mode of reading ‘the catastrophe’ as an entity that has a legal/political purpose.
+In ‘A Picture of the Treasury’, the rebus takes us from a way of looking at a picture in order to make sense of it, to a mode of understanding ‘the catastrophe’ as an entity that has a legal/political purpose.
 As I noted in my introduction, Bentham’s description of the Treasury as a rebus, is not a ‘hallucination’ of his captivity within the picture of the Treasury generated by its officials, nor is it the recreation of the Treasury within a work of art.
 Instead, it is a way of engaging with ‘the problem of a picture’ by describing it as a function of institutional power that holds progress in check.
 If the actions of the Treasury in relation to the panopticon scheme cannot be adequately represented by the dramatization of a sequence of events, or within the genre distinctions that separate history painting from caricature and satire, then what does Bentham’s title ‘A Picture of the Treasury’ refer to?
 On Bentham’s terms, identifying the picture of the Treasury as rebus, satisfies his goal of perspicuity, through the possibility of a translation between sense and nonsense that the rebus offers.
 It identifies his contradictory and paradoxical picture of the Treasury as the picture of an institution that can be surveyed and comprehended as the expression of institutional power.

 Conclusion.

 In this discussion of ‘A Picture of the Treasury’, I have asked whether there is an appropriate aesthetic form with which to show virtue at a standstill, or whether the ‘problem of the picture’ needs to be addressed as a problem in the progress of utilitarian thought.
-Although the very title ‘A Picture of the Treasury’ heralds the possibilities for communication inherent in aesthetic forms, in this case Bentham cannot mobilise these forms to serve the cause of the ‘reformation in the moral’ that he promoted in A Fragment on Government.
+Although the very title ‘A Picture of the Treasury’ heralds the possibilities for communication inherent in aesthetic forms, in this case, Bentham cannot mobilise these forms to serve the cause of the ‘reformation in the moral’ that he promoted in A Fragment on Government.
 With this impasse in mind, I have highlighted three instances in ‘A Picture of the Treasury’ when Bentham rejects the aesthetic dimension of ‘picturing’ in favour of a mode of thought that shifts the problem of the picture towards the political philosophy of utility.
 Bentham’s demand for perspicuity and his ‘perspicuous representation’ of the Treasury as a rebus, both involve a rejection of aesthetic solutions, in favour of the possibility of generating an analysis of ‘the catastrophe’.